What Is a Vertical Platform Lift & Is It Right for You?

 People who are exploring accessibility options for their home, institution, or outdoor building project are likely to have come across the term "vertical platform lift" and may wonder what a vertical platform lift is.

-In the most basic terms, a vertical platform lift or wheelchair lift is a small elevator that can lift mobility devices and their riders from one level to another.
+In the most basic terms, a vertical platform lift or wheelchair lift is a small elevator that lifts mobility devices and their riders from one level to another.
 Vertical platform lifts can be used to provide access to wheelchairs and other mobility devices when a wheelchair ramp or elevator would be too cumbersome or not cost-effective to install.

 How a Vertical Platform Lift Works